 It’s a bit of a funky term.
 Quirky even.
-Glutinous Maximus, but it is what we were going to call Kiss My Gluten Free…..nearly.
+Glutinous Maximus, but it is what I was going to call Kiss My Gluten Free.
+Well, almost.

 Kiss My Gluten Free is a name that can be both positive and negative.
 “Kiss My” meaning to embrace and fully accept the gluten-free life or if you flip that, “Kiss My…” as in Sayōnara gluten!